jocelinoFG017/Trabalho-Final-SI-2021/files/LastUpdate.md

         - Dialogue System translation necessary.
         - Translation in transition 2,3,4,5 necessary.
         - Need translation to boards and letters, for level 2, 3, 4, 5.
+        - Need new enemies
+        - Pause screen has a several bug

 - Solved/Fixed/Working Now

-        - Button More About does not work.
-        - Need translation to boards and letters - Level 01.
-        - Need a pause button in game
-        - Need a backButton in game
+        - Adjust the player speed for each level.